-The Future of Nursing: Campaign for Action Dashboard demonstrates progress toward implementing the recommendations of the Institute of Medicine (IOM) landmark report, The Future of Nursing: Leading Change, Advancing Health.
+The Future of Nursing: Campaign for Action announced the publication of its updated Dashboard.
+The Dashboard shows a graphic representation of the progress toward implementing the recommendations of the Institute of Medicine (IOM) landmark report, The Future of Nursing: Leading Change, Advancing Health.
+The Dashboard is updated each year.
 Click here to see the progress being made and access data you can use to support your work toward implementing the IOM’s recommendations.

 Paper in the January/February 2012 issue of the Journal of Healthcare Management.

 The Forum of State Nursing Workforce Centers presents National Nursing Workforce Minimum Datasets in the areas of nursing supply, nursing demand, and nursing education programs.
 These documents are intended to establish standardized data to be collected by each state as part of a larger effort to effectively quantify and address the country’s critical nursing shortage - which is expected to grow to between 340,000 and 1,000,000 Registered Nurse full-time equivalent vacancies by 2020.

 HRSA study finds nursing workforce is growing.
 The number of licensed registered nurses (RNs) in the United States grew to a new high of 3.1 million between 2004 and 2008 according to a report released today by the Health Resources and Services Administration (HRSA).
 This increase of more than 5 percent features important gains in age and diversity of the workforce.